apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 Repeat [Step 1](#step-1-create-catalog-google-sheet) and [Step 2](#step-2-authorize-catalog-google-sheet-on-telescope) to **create another google sheet** with different header.

 Copy and paste the following columns to the sheet, no need to input additional information.
 This sheet will be storing **new orders** that customers submitted to your store.

+You can manage this order sheet in your preferred way by adjusting the order of columns or adding more columns (i.e. order_shipped, order_completed, note, etc)

 <div class="row py-2">
   <div class="table-box table-warning table-responsive px-2 py-2">